Ever wonder how much kif your favorite song would produce if it was shaking a dry siever? Hee, hee, hee, here is our quest to find out.

-It worked amazing well, producing about a 10% yield of clean trichomes in 3 to 5 minutes.
-Well now, that is more like it, but it isn’t music!
+It worked amazingly well, producing about a 10% yield of clean trichomes in 3 to 5 minutes.
+Well now, that is more like it, but it isn't music!

 Well while not music, that worked so slick that we decided to see if shaking it ultrasonically would improve the performance, so I picked up an 80W ultrasonic transducer off E-bay, and Bob picked up a used 80 watt Sony amplifier in an estate sale for $45 and bridged it to put out 160 watts out on a single channel.

 He also built the electronic driver for the transducer, but as no instructions came with the Chinese transducer, we had to search for the right frequency using a signal generator.
 Indeed we found it and were rewarded by a brief shriek, which sadly was the death rattle of our new toy.

 Alas, we were unaware that ultrasonic transducers commit seppuku in milliseconds, if powered up without being bolted to something to absorb the energy and heat.
 The good news is that we now know that one more thing about working with ultrasonic transducers and being thus enlightened, I picked up another transducer off E-bay.

 As I couldn't find another 80W on E-Bay, I picked up a 60W unit, in a package that gave the frequency as 28KHz and included the driver and power supply.
 Primarily because the transducers are expensive and I wanted no doubt about us burning out another one as apart of our learning curve.
 The cost was also not that much more than I paid for the first 80W transducer.